Maya Higa: 2021–2022: Founding of Alveus Sanctuary and hiatus

 On September 19, 2022, Higa and Mizkif were accused by fellow Twitch streamer Trainwreckstv of downplaying and covering up an incident where fellow streamer CrazySlick allegedly sexually assaulted female streamer AdrianahLee.
-Higa released a public statement on Twitter via twitlonger apologizing for her involvement and stating that she did not cover up sexual assault and would take leave from streaming.
+Higa denied covering up sexual assault, apologized for her involvement, and took a temporary hiatus from streaming.
 After a two-month hiatus, Higa returned to streaming in November 2022.
 Higa stated her intentions to stream less on her main channel and reorient efforts into producing educational conservation content for Alveus Sanctuary.